sgothel/direct_bt/README.md

 * Tested on GNU/Linux x86_64, arm32 and arm64 with native and Java examples.
 * Tested on Bluetooth Adapter: Intel, CSR and Raspberry Pi
 * Almost removed non-standard *Linux/BlueZ-Mngr* kernel dependency using the universal HCI protocol, remaining portion configures the adapter.
+* Passed valgrind's memcheck, helgrind and drd validating no memory leak nor data race or deadlock using dbt_scanner10
+* Added native de-mangled backtrace support using *libunwind* and and *abi::__cxa_demangle*

 **2.0.0**